 PREREQUISITE: Student need for remediation and/or assistance.

-SCHOOL EDHS ORHS PHS UMHS IHS GRADES 9-12 CREDIT 5 units per semester assistance in the core subjects of English, math, social studies, and science.
+This elective course is designed to assist students who need additional support and assistance in the core subjects of English. math, social studies, and science.
 Students are placed in these shadow courses based on all or a combination of the following: CST scores, transcripts, 504 plan, IEP, student and/ or parent request, and counselor recommendation.
 The class includes direct instruction and tutorial.
 In math, science, and social studies, direct instruction is used to review materials previously covered in class and to preview upcoming lessons.
-Since English teachers are all on different schedules because of the availability of supplement novels and materials, the guided instruction includes a variety of lessons to support students in comprehension, reading vocabulary grammar, and writing development, strategies and applications.
+Since English teachers are all on different schedules because of the availability of supplement novels and materials, the guided instruction includes a variety of lessons to support students in reading comprehension, vocabulary development, grammar, and writing strategies and applications.
 This course offers instruction in time management, organizational skills, reading analysis, notetaking, test-taking, and other strategies to promote self-directed learners across the curriculum.